alyssaq/bottle-heroku-skeleton/README.md

 #Bottle skeleton for Heroku with scientific packages

 A mini [bottle](http://bottlepy.org/) skeleton app for deployment on [heroku](http://heroku.com).
-Sample deployment with numpy, scipy, pandas, textblob.
+Sample deployment with numpy, pandas, textblob (with some nltk corpora).

 ##Deploy to Heroku
 Clone and add to git